jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

    - How the stance is chosen is determined by something that's on flavor for any red card: Randomness by a six-sided die roll.
  - 3/11/2025: Abilities changed due to CardConjurer constraints.
 Removed single human reanimation ability.
 The 2 expeditioner generation ability moved to +1 loyalty.
 Cost discount expanded to cover Gradient spells too.
  - Hybrid mana pip is used where the color identity pip is because this particular planeswalker frame does not support color identity pips for some reason.
+ - 17/11/2025: Remove hybrid mana pip and replaced with color identity pip as I figured out how to place it in CardConjurer

 ## Manor Entrance // Manor Hidden Room